TomNisbet/sap-plus/docs/_docs/ref-200-instruction-cycle.md

 The SAP-Plus instruction cycle is driven by the Instruction Register (IR) and Step Counter (SC).
 These two registers provide the address bits to the microcode ROMs.
 By selecting an instruction and step, these registers determine which signals are asserted by the ROMs at each microcode step.

+Every instruction step has two parts.
+On the falling clock edge, the Step Counter increments to a new instruction step.
+The chenged SC value causes the Microcode ROM to assert the control signals for the instruction step.
+Register read select signals cause a register value to be placed onto the bus at this time.
+The register write signals are also asserted, but no action is taken yet.

-Each instruction step causes actions on both the falling and rising edge of each CLK pulse.
-The Step Counter changes on every falling CLK edge, so this is when each microinstruction step asserts new control signals.
-Register read selects cause a register value to be read onto the bus at this time.
-The registers load on a rising CLK edge, so the value from the bus is clocked into the selected write register on the rising edge.
+The second part of the instruction step is the rising CLK edge.
+This is where the registers act on the control signals.
+The value from the bus is clocked into the selected write register on the rising CLK edge.
+This is also where counter registers change, so the PC will increment at the rising CLK edge if the _N_ signal is asserted.

 For a concrete example, the [WaveDrom timing diagram](https://wavedrom.com/) below shows the execution of a Load A Immediate (LAI) instruction at RAM address 0, followed by an OUT A instruction at RAM address 2.